smoreg/hyperflight/README.md

-# hyperflight
+# Hyperflight
-go syperflight on steroids
+Like singleflight but with generics